 Sitarist, teaching artist, ethnomusicologist

-Amie resides primarily in Dallas, TX, where she teaches sitar and Hindustani vocal lessons to students of all ages and performs and tours frequently in the region.
+Amie resides primarily in Dallas, TX, where she teaches sitar and Hindustani vocal lessons to students of all ages and backgrounds, including, most recently, a community of Bhutanese refugees relocated to Dallas.
+She performs and tours frequently in the region and beyond.
 She travels to South Asia nearly every year.
 There, she consults with her gurus, performs and conducts workshops, and continues her advocacy research.

 Download my full resume.
 (PDF)